geological-survey-of-queensland/geofeatures-ont/README.md

 ## Citation
 If you wish to cite this profile, please do so like this:

-Geological Survey of Queensland (2020) "SWEET Geological Features Profile Ontology".
-An OWL ontology profile of SWEET. http://linked.data.gov.au/def/sweetgeofeatures
+Geological Survey of Queensland (2020) "Geologic Features Ontology".
+An OWL ontology. http://linked.data.gov.au/def/geofeatures

 ## Contacts